 The modern workforce has changed almost beyond recognition in recent years, thanks largely to advances in technology that allow us to connect to the intranet in different and more effective ways than was possible before.
-Mobile intranets are now much more common than even just five short years ago and in 2011, a whopping 60% of Jacob Nielson’s listed Best Intranets of the year were mobile enabled.
+Mobile-friendly intranets are now much more common than even just five short years ago and workers on hybrid working arrangements are now expected to access intranets outside of head office environments.

 This is mostly due to the smartphone revolution of course.
 Now almost all of us own a smartphone, estimated to reach around 74.44 percent by 2022.
 Mobility is an increasing feature of online participation, with smartphones and tablets becoming increasingly important to a worker's communication choices.

 So what does all of this mean to business?
 For many, it’s led to a rise in remote working, BYOD schemes and an easier way for field staff to connect to the office, collaborate and reduce the amount of admin that has to be done once they return to base.
 However, having a workplace which is fragmented in this way can be difficult to manage and it’s these challenges that we discussed in our webinar on managing the distributed workforce.